Washed coffee, natural coffee, decaf coffee; it can be a bit daunting if you’re new to the terminology, but it’s simpler than it seems.

 Coffee processing methods refer to how we get from coffee cherry down to the green bean, ready for roasting.
 Different methods leave varying amounts of pulp and mucilage on the beans before they are dried which changes how they taste once they’ve been roasted.
-Processing coffee is a delicate procedure; green coffee can become altered during these processes which result in differing flavours in the cup.
+Processing coffee is a delicate procedure; green coffee can become altered during these processes which results in differing flavours in the cup.
 Roasters carefully cup and taste coffee before purchasing and roasting to ensure they're able to achieve the desired flavour profile.

-Washed coffee is currently one of the most popular processing methods among specialty coffee roasters.
+Washed coffee is one of the most popular processing methods among specialty coffee roasters.
 This involves de-pulping the coffee after picking, then fermenting the coffee in water tanks to soften and remove the sticky mucilage.
 The beans are then washed clean with more water, before being dried and shipped to roasters.

 If you wash away the layers of pulp and mucilage, you’ll get very clean, crisp and acidic flavours from your coffee, with medium amounts of body and low sweetness.

 Some regions will take this process one step further by fully washing their coffee.
 Fully washed coffee is similar to washed coffee, but instead of leaving the coffee in tanks to ferment after depulping, the mucilage is essentially pressure washed away and the coffee is immediately moved to drying patios.
-Fully Washed coffee relies on the cherries taking in enough flavour from the climate, altitudes, and soils to produce quality in the cup- no pulp or mucilage will be adding sweetness or variety.
+Fully washed coffee relies on the cherries taking in enough flavour from the climate, altitudes, and soils to produce quality in the cup- no pulp or mucilage will be adding sweetness or variety.
 Because of this, fully washed coffee is generally thought to be the most accurate representation of an origin.

 Natural processed coffee is the simplest and oldest way to get delicious flavour from an origin.
 Coffee cherries are picked, laid out in the sun on concrete slabs or raised beds to dry, then the dried skin and pulp is dry milled (pulled off) to get to the green beans inside.
-This is a long process and can take as long as 3-6 weeks.
+This is a slow process and can take as long as 3-6 weeks.

-Different regions around the world have different processing methods for their coffee depending on what sort of infrastructure they’ve invested in, what environmental variables they’re relying on and the traditions the farms have formed in processing their coffee.
+Different regions around the world have different processing methods for their coffee depending on what infrastructure they’ve invested in, what environmental variables they’re relying on and the traditions the farms have formed in processing their coffee.

 When a farm is in a region where water is readily available in large amounts, they may opt to wash their coffee as it produces a quality cup consistently.
-However, if a farm doesn’t have access to the copious amounts of required water to wash their coffee, they may consume less and chose the honey process.
+If a farm doesn’t have access to the copious amounts of required water to wash their coffee, they may consume less and chose the honey process.
 If machinery infrastructure to wash their coffee is lacking, they can choose to simply natural process their coffee, which still produces phenomenal flavour with the right attention and care.

 It really is up to the farms themselves, choosing what they have available to them, and how to showcase their coffee best.

 We explore a variety of coffee processing methods when sourcing our coffee at Allpress.
 As with everything we do, it’s a flavour first approach.
-There’s a natural processed Ethiopian in our blend The Good Brew, and a washed Brazilian in both the Allpress Espresso Blend and ART Espresso Roast.
+There’s a natural processed Ethiopian in our blend The Good Brew, and a washed Brazilian in both the Allpress Espresso Blend and A.R.T.
+Espresso Roast.